Nietzsche on Parsifal

 [Letter to Peter Gast (Heinrich Köselitz), January 1887]

-Putting aside all irrelevant questions (to what end such music can or should serve?), and speaking from a purely aesthetic point
+all irrelevant questions (to what end such music can or should serve?), and speaking from a purely aesthetic point of view, has

 communicated here, the extreme of concision and directness of form, every nuance of feeling conveyed epigrammatically; a clarity of musical